msudgh/nbpersian/README.md

 Remember, The **english** Version is not licensed under above License.

 ## Contribute
-First of all, thank you for taking the time to contribute to this project. you can use [issues] page and send [mail] for contribute translated content, suggestions and bugfixes.
+First of all, thank you for taking the time to contribute to this project. you can use [issues] page or send [mail] to contribute translated content, suggestions and bugfixes.

    [issues]: <https://github.com/imasood/nbpersian/issues>